weishwu/ASEplot/README.md

 ```
 # if using the environment pulled from docker://weishwu/aseplot:0.0, simply run
 po_test.jl ase_selc_phased.csv

+# if ASEplot is pulled from GitHub, po_test.jl is under inst/julia/
 ```
 - Output: megpeg_gene.csv
   - po: the estimated coefficient for PofO effect as the PofO score. |po| > 3 denotes strong parentally determined ASE, implying at least a 20-fold difference between the two alleles.